TanStack/table/docs/api/usePagination.md

 The following values are provided to the table `instance`:

+- `state.pageIndex: Int`
+  - This is the current `pageIndex` value, located on the state.
+- `state.pageSize: Int`
+  - This is the current `pageSize` value, located on the state.
 - `page: Array<row>`
   - An array of rows for the **current** page, determined by the current `pageIndex` value.
 - `pageCount: Int`